Amid soaring profits, Facebook vows to curb abuse

 "But none of that matters if our services are used in ways that don't bring people closer together.
 We're serious about preventing abuse on our platforms.
 We're investing so much in security that it will impact our profitability.
 Protecting our community is more important than maximizing our profits."

-Investor enthusiasm may have been tempered by rising costs at the California-based internet giant.
+Investor enthusiasm may have been tempered by rising costs at the California-based internet giant and executives stressing the company is firmly in "investment mode" while predicting ad growth will slow.

 Expenses rose to US$5.2 billion from US$3.9 billion in the same quarter last year, and headcount at the company was up 47 per cent to 23,165 employees.

+"We will continue to invest aggressively in the many opportunities we see ahead," Facebook chief financial officer David Wehner said during an earnings call with analysts.

+Zuckerberg outlined investment priorities that included video content, which he described as the biggest trend at Facebook.

-Meanwhile, the number of monthly active users continued to grow, reaching 2.07 billion in an increase of 16 per cent from the same time last year.
+The number of monthly active users at the social network continued to grow, reaching 2.07 billion, an increase of 16 per cent from the same time last year.

 Advertising served up on smartphones or tablets accounted for about 88 per cent of revenue taken in from marketing messages in the quarter, Facebook reported.